RecordEvolution/DeviceManagementAgent/README.md

 ### Release

-Once the new binaries have been published they need to be made public for the each _Reswarm_ environment (local, production and test cloud).
+Once the new binaries have been published they need to be made public for each _IronFlock_ environment (local, production and test cloud).

 To update the latest available Reagent binary, the `availableVersions.json` must be updated and published.